-The aircraft is the first of a new £3 billion ($5.8 million) program, including the purchase of nine state-of-the-art Poseidon jets, which will improve the UK’s ability to track hostile targets below and above the waves.
+The aircraft is the first of a new £3 billion ($5.8 billion) program, including the purchase of nine state-of-the-art Poseidon jets, which will improve the UK’s ability to track hostile targets below and above the waves.

 Poseidon aircraft will protect the UK’s continuous at-sea nuclear deterrent and be central to NATO missions across the north Atlantic, co-operating closely with the US and Norwegian Poseidon fleets.

 The UK’s purchase of the Poseidon is in response to increased threats such as Russian submarine activity in the Atlantic returning to Cold War levels, while China is also investing heavily in new Arctic facilities, infrastructure and ice-capable ships.

 UK Defence Minister Anne-Marie Trevelyan welcomed the arrival: "Our Poseidon fleet will soon join an integrated UK force of fighter jets, ships, submarines, helicopters and highly-trained Royal Marines, ready to operate in Arctic conditions.
 The UK will not stand by if peace in the Arctic region is threatened."

 The Poseidon is designed to carry out extended surveillance missions at high and low altitudes.
 The aircraft is equipped with cutting-edge sensors that use high-resolution area mapping to find both submarines and surface vessels.

 "RAF Lossiemouth’s strategic northerly location makes it one of the most important air stations in the UK: already home to half of the UK’s Typhoon Force, and now sitting at the heart of our anti-submarine operations," Minister Trevelyan added.